Inga-Helgadottir/CodeCV/README.md

 # This is a repository for my code CV

-Here I will add my schools, courses, jobs and display some of what I can do.
+Here I will add my education, courses, jobs and display some of what I can do.

 # Getting Started with Create React App